 9 popular activities in Munich

-Munich offers leisure activities all throughout the year that are hard to beat.
+Munich offers leisure activities all throughout the year that are hard to do without.
 Whether they are indoors or out in the fresh air – there is a lot to do.

 Explore Munich by bike